-WHITE GOLD: Gold is a precious metal which is naturally quite soft.
-To give it a white color and increase its strength, gold is alloyed with white metals, such as silver and/or palladium, and often plated with rhodium.
+YELLOW GOLD: Gold is a precious metal with a natural yellow color.
+It is quite soft and often alloyed with other metals to increase its strength.
 The purity of the metal is indicated by a unit called a "karat," with 24kt having the highest percentage of natural gold.

 POLISHED: A buffed-out finish used to produce a mirror-like shine.

 WIRE: sometimes called "shepherd's hooks" or "fishhooks," earwires are a thin, hook-shaped earring backs.
 They thread onto the ear and can sometimes be squeezed into place or held on with a rubber clutch.

 TURQUOISE: Typically polished and featuring a cabochon cut, turquoise is prized for its depth of color and the visual interest found in veins of matrix stone.
 Prized as a gemstone for 1000's of years, legend holds that turquoise has protective qualities.

 (Color: Blue, Quantity: 26, Shape & Cutting Style: Round Bead, Size: 3-6 mm)